Digitalswede/ADS_2021/README.md

 - Activities: Our application of Scrum consisted of daily online standups, which we had mostly every weekday for the minor unless something else was said.
 We still had physical standup meetings on days where we were all gathering to work at campus.
 These 'working days' on campus became quite central in our work, and 2-3 days every week was spent on campus.

 - Results: I, and I belive all other group members, are happy with the results we achieved.
 Not only are we happy with the algoithm, which gives great results as far as we can see, we also achieved the results working in a sustainable and reasonable pace with little conflict or unnecessary stress.
+My knowledge about statistics has also increased after taking this minor.

 - Reflection: I'm sure none of our group members are finishing this minor without having learned something.
 The distribution of workload in retrospect was, according to me, a very good way to make sure noone is understimulated or has too much to do.
 While it took a few weeks to get this running smoothly, mostly due to all members getting to know eachother and their skill sets, it ended up being very benefitial for us.
 If I were to do this project again, I would happily work with the same group in the same manner as we did.
 The working days on campus was, according to me, a big factor in our projects success and helped us work better together and make social connections.